-In addition to enjoying a variety of nutritious foods, the hemodialysis diet will introduce a higher amount of protein into your eating plan.
-The exact amount will be determined by your dietitian.
-You will be encouraged to get protein from high quality sources such as lean meat, poultry, fish and egg whites.
-These high protein foods provide all the essential amino acids your body needs.
+In addition to enjoying a variety of nutritious foods, the hemodialysis diet will introduce a higher amount of high-quality protein into your eating plan.
+Your dietitian will determine the amount.
+High-protein foods such as lean meat, poultry, fish and egg whites provide all the essential amino acids your body needs.

-The hemodialysis diet will restrict foods that contain high amounts of sodium, phosphorus and potassium.
-Your dietitian will provide you with a diet guide and food lists that indicate which foods are allowed and which ones you should avoid or limit.
+Foods containing high amounts of sodium, phosphorus and potassium are restricted.
+Your dietitian will provide you with food lists that indicate which foods are allowed and which ones you should avoid or limit.
 You will also limit your fluid intake.

-Your dietitian and doctor will strongly recommend you follow the hemodialysis diet, so your dialysis treatments will be effective and you can feel your best.
-You will also reduce the risk of other health complications associated with kidney disease and dialysis.
+Your dietitian and doctor will strongly recommend you follow the hemodialysis diet, so your dialysis treatments will be effective, you can feel your best, and help reduce the risk of health complications associated with kidney disease and dialysis.

-Potassium builds up in the blood between dialysis treatments.
-The amount of potassium that accumulates is determined by the amounts and types of foods eaten, as well as how much kidney function remains.
-Too much potassium is very dangerous.
-It can cause muscle weakness and make your heart stop beating.
-Potassium is easily removed by dialysis.
-Certain fruits, vegetables, dairy products and other foods that are very high in potassium will need to be restricted on your hemodialysis diet.
+Potassium is easily removed by dialysis, but when it builds up in the blood between treatments, it can cause muscle weakness and make your heart stop beating.
+Certain fruits, vegetables, dairy products and other foods that are high in potassium will need to be restricted from your diet.

-Phosphorus is difficult for hemodialysis to filter from the blood.
-This mineral can build to high levels in the bloodstream and cause complications to your health, such as weak bones, heart problems, joint pain, or skin ulcers.
-By limiting foods that contain phosphorus, you lessen the risk of developing other health problems.
-In addition to a low phosphorus diet, your doctor may prescribe a medicine called a phosphorus binder to help keep phosphorus levels normal.
+Phosphorus is difficult for hemodialysis to filter from the blood so it’s important to limit foods that contain the mineral.
+Phosphorus can build to high levels in the bloodstream and cause weak bones, heart problems, joint pain or skin ulcers.
+Your doctor may also prescribe a medicine called a phosphorus binder to help keep phosphorus levels normal.

 Sodium causes your body to hold onto more fluid and raises your blood pressure.
-You may feel uncomfortable and short of breath if you consume too much sodium and fluid.
-When excess fluid is removed during dialysis, you can get muscle cramps and feel dizzy and weak during or after treatment.
 Eating less sodium and drinking less fluid can help you feel comfortable before and after your dialysis sessions.

-You will need to follow the hemodialysis diet as long as you need hemodialysis.
-Your dietitian may make some changes to the diet in order to adjust to your current condition and activity levels.
+You will follow the hemodialysis diet as long as you need hemodialysis.
+Your dietitian may make some changes to it in order to adjust to your current condition and activity levels.

-There are a variety of ways to know if the hemodialysis diet is working.
+There are various ways of knowing if the hemodialysis diet is working.
 One way is by how you feel before and after dialysis.

-Your body will continue to store waste and fluid between dialysis sessions.
-By following the hemodialysis diet, sticking to your fluid allowance and taking your prescribed medicines, the build up will be minimal and you won’t feel ill.
+By following the hemodialysis diet, sticking to your fluid allowance and taking your prescribed medicines, the buildup of waste and fluid will be minimal and you won’t feel ill.
 Your dialysis treatments won’t have to pull too much fluid from your body and you can avoid feeling weak or dizzy afterwards.
 Also, you may experience fewer health complications caused by too much phosphorus, sodium and potassium.

 Another way to tell that the hemodialysis diet is working is by your target, or “dry”, weight.
 Your target weight is the weight your doctor thinks you would be when all the extra fluid is removed from your body.
-You can compare it to the stable day-to-day weight maintained when you did not have kidney disease.
-Damaged kidneys cannot remove the excess fluid from the blood, and this leads to fluid weight gain between dialysis treatments.
 You will be weighed before and after your treatment to see how close you are to your target weight.
-This is one way your healthcare team decides how much fluid to remove during the dialysis treatment.
 Following your recommended fluid intake will keep you from going too high above your target weight.
-It is normal for hemodialysis patients to gain fluid around 3 percent of their body weight between treatments.
+It’s normal for hemodialysis patients to gain fluid around 3 percent of their body weight between treatments.

 Test results are the best way to see how well you’re doing on your diet and hemodialysis.
-Monthly laboratory tests are done to help your health care team evaluate you for anemia, mineral balance, protein nutrition and adequacy of dialysis.
-One test called Kt/V shows how much waste was removed during your dialysis session.
-Your renal dietitian will review lab test results with you and coach you on what to do if results are too high or low.
-Following your diet will help your dialysis treatments become more effective and will help keep your test results within an acceptable range.
+Monthly laboratory tests are done to help your healthcare team evaluate you for anemia, mineral balance, protein nutrition and adequacy of dialysis.
+DaVita dialysis patients can access their labs on the DaVita Health Portal™, too.
+Following your diet will help will help keep your test results within an acceptable range.

-Your dietitian will also monitor your health and do a nutrition assessment when you begin hemodialysis and at least yearly.
-This assessment will check for any signs of nutrition problems, changes in weight and energy levels and any problems that may interfere with eating.
-It will include a nutrition plan of action individualized for your personal needs.
+Your dietitian will also perform a nutrition assessment when you begin hemodialysis and at least yearly.
+Signs of nutrition problems, changes in weight and energy levels and any other problems will be checked.
+It will include an individualized nutrition plan of action.

-Unfortunately, no. Your kidneys are already damaged and that damage cannot be cured or reversed.
-However, the hemodialysis diet can help you feel your best between dialysis treatments and afterwards.
+Your kidneys are already damaged and cannot be cured or reversed.
+However, the hemodialysis diet can help you feel your best between dialysis treatments and afterward.

 This site is for informational purposes only and is not intended to be a substitute for medical advice from a physician.